chuanqisun/htmaa-2025/src/posts/week-05/index.md

 ## Designing the Operator

+To prepare KiCad with the symbols, footprints, and 3D models, I followed the [documentation](https://gitlab.fabcloud.org/pub/libraries/electronics/kicad) to install our course library.

 I wanted to start the PCB design towards my final project, using KiCad.
 The schematic design is very simple: layout the Xiao-ESP32-C3, I2S Microphone, I2S DAC/Amp, a TRRS jack, and a couple of switches.

 ![Schematic](./media/schematic-01.webp)